Last Updated on September 8, 2024 by Rebecca Lake

 But what if you can’t afford to budget 1.5% of your income for Christmas?

-You find ways to afford Christmas on a budget instead, which can include getting free money for Christmas!
+You find ways to afford Christmas on a budget instead, including getting free money for Christmas!

 16 Money-Saving Ideas for Christmas on a Budget